payu-india/CMS-Chatbot/docs/Server-Side SDKs/upi-smart-intent-non-sdk-flow.md

 ## Step 3: Get Intent URI

-Use the **\_payment** API to get Intent URI and transaction details for the UPI app selected by the customer.
-For more information, refer to [Payments API](ref:payment-apis).
+Use the **_payment** API to get Intent URI and transaction details for the UPI app selected by the customer.
+For more information, refer to [Collect Payment API > PayU Hosted Checkout](ref:_payment_payu_hosted_checkout#/).

 ## Step 4: Start Activity

 Start activity using package id and Intent URI.
-After the intent UI you get from the **\_payment** API, you need to add “upi://pay“ as a prefix.
+After the intent UI you get from the **_payment** API, you need to add “upi://pay“ as a prefix.

 ```java
 fun makePayment(packageName: String,mActivity: Activity,intentUri:String) {